vana-com/personal-server/docs/260209-desktop-app-connect-flow-changes.md

                                 └─► POST /v1/session/{id}/approve with grantId
 ```

-Every step depends on the one above it.
-Sign-in is the root dependency.
+Sign-in is still the root dependency for grant creation.
+The difference is that sign-in only fires **after** the user has already seen their data, understood the request, and committed to allowing access.
+Session data and the consent decision are held in app state until sign-in completes and grant creation can proceed.

+### Benefit

+Better UX — the user sees what they're consenting to before being asked to sign in.
+Users who would decline can do so without ever needing to authenticate.

 ### What this means for the state machine

 ```
-loading → claiming → verifying-builder → auth-required → consent → creating-grant → approving → success
+loading → claiming → verifying-builder → exporting → consent → auth-required → creating-grant → approving → success
                                                                      │
                                                                 (skipped if
                                                                  already
                                                                  signed in)
 ```

-If the user is already authenticated, the flow jumps from `verifying-builder` straight to `consent`.
+If the user is already authenticated, the flow jumps from `consent` straight to `creating-grant`.

 ---